johnmurphy01/css-inline/README.md

 ### 1.0.0

-Initial release of CSS Inline
+- Initial release of CSS Inline

+### 1.0.1

+- Added messaging for failure and success
+- Include example GIF